-For her clients, Christine reviews, prepares and negotiates a wide range of commercial real estate documents, including real estate purchase and sale contracts, retail leases, loan documents, declarations of easements, covenants, conditions and restrictions, utility easements, development and cost sharing agreements, construction contracts, easement abrogation agreements, and subordination and non-disturbance agreements.
+For her clients, Christine reviews, prepares, and negotiates a wide range of commercial real estate documents, including real estate purchase and sale contracts, retail leases, loan documents, declarations of easements, covenants, conditions and restrictions, utility easements, development and cost-sharing agreements, construction contracts, easement abrogation agreements, and subordination and non-disturbance agreements.

 Christine takes a lead role in the firm’s defeasance transactions, having closed numerous sales involving the defeasance of securitized loans.
 Christine also plays a key role in the firm’s legal opinion practice.
 As borrower’s counsel, she routinely prepares and provides legal opinions on financing transactions.
-In addition, she engages and coordinates obtaining all legal opinions required from out of state counsel.
+In addition, she engages and coordinates obtaining all legal opinions required from out-of-state counsel.
 Christine also has extensive experience with resolving title and survey issues.

 In addition to her real estate transactional practice, Christine also advises clients on general corporate law.
-She regularly assists clients in matters related to structuring and formation of corporations and limited liability companies.
+She regularly assists clients in matters related to the structuring and formation of corporations and limited liability companies.